karstenbeckqld/Web-Development-Technologies-A1/ReadMe.md

 }
 ```

-The BalanceValidationLogic class creates and injects the BalanceValidator object into the PerformTransfer class.
-This
+This way, the PerformTransfer and the BalanceValidator do not create the BalanceValidator object themselves and hence,
-way, the PerformTransfer and the BalanceValidator classes become more loosely coupled.
+the service and client classes become more loosely coupled.
+It adds that the PerformTransfer and PerformWithdrawal
+classes do not know about the implementation of the service class.
+All they see is if the check validates to true or
+not.
+So, if the business rules change, all that needs to get done is update the service class (BalanceValidator) and
+PerformTransfer and PerformWithdrawal would still work without even realising the change in the rule.

 ### Façade Design Pattern: